Sherlock Holmes Summary

 Action Plot Summary

-See how Doyle's unique action plot made Sherlock stories a permanent feature in the halls of classic lit.
+The unique action plot made Sherlock stories a classic.

 Who Is the Best